junxit/us-congress-bills-111/bill.md

 ## § 6.
 Advanced water efficiency development projects

-- **(a)** *In general* As part of the program under section 3, the Assistant Administrator shall carry out at least 4 projects under which the funding is provided for the incorporation into a building of the latest water use efficiency and conservation technologies and designs.
+- **(a)** *In General* As part of the program under section 3, the Assistant Administrator shall carry out at least 4 projects under which the funding is provided for the incorporation into a building of the latest water use efficiency and conservation technologies and designs.
 Funding for each project shall be provided only to cover incremental costs of water-use efficiency and conservation technologies.
 - **(b)** *Criteria* Of the 4 projects described in subsection (a), at least 1 shall be for a residential building and at least 1 shall be for a commercial building.
-- **(c)** *Public availability* The designs of buildings with respect to which funding is provided under subsection (a) shall be made available to the public, and such buildings shall be accessible to the public for tours and educational purposes.
+- **(c)** *Public Availability* The designs of buildings with respect to which funding is provided under subsection (a) shall be made available to the public, and such buildings shall be accessible to the public for tours and educational purposes.

 ## § 7.
 Report